Download Mako Server for BeagleBoard

 cp mako mako.zip /usr/bin/

-- Read the getting started guide
+- Read the included readme file and the getting started guide

 BeagleBone Black Set-Up Instructions